-The olfactory mucosa is a very important structure, since it not only detects smell, but also the most advanced aspects of taste.
+The olfactory mucosa is a fundamental structure since it detects smell and the most advanced aspects of taste.
 It is found on the roof of the nasal cavity and is composed of pseudostratified columnar epithelium that contains several cells.

 Basal cells: form the new stem cells from which the new olfactory cells can develop.

-Olfactory receptor cells : bipolar neurons that have two processes, a dendritic process and a central process.
-The dendritic process is projected towards the surface of the epithelium, where a series of short cilia, the olfactory hairs, project towards the mucous membrane.
+Olfactory receptor cells: bipolar neurons that have two processes, a dendritic process, and a central function.
+The dendritic process is projected towards the surface of the epithelium, where a series of short cilia, the olfactory hairs, launch towards the mucous membrane.

 These cilia react to odors in the air and stimulate the olfactory cells.
 The central process (also known as the axon) is projected in the opposite direction through the basement membrane.

-In addition to the epithelium, there are Bowman glands present in the mucosa, which secrete mucus.
+In addition to the epithelium, Bowman glands are present in the mucosa and secrete mucus.

-Anosmia is defined as the absence of the sense of smell.
-It can be temporary, permanent, progressive or congenital.
-Temporary anosmia can be caused by an infection or by local disorders of the nose.
-Permanent anosmia can be caused by a head injury, or tumors that occur in the olfactory sulcus (for example, meningioma).
+Anosmia is defined as the absence of a sense of smell.
+It can be temporary, permanent, progressive, or congenital.
+Temporary anosmia can be caused by an infection or by local nose disorders.
+Permanent anosmia can be caused by a head injury or tumors in the olfactory sulcus (for example, meningioma).

-Anosmia can also occur as a result of neurodegenerative conditions, such as Parkinson’s or Alzheimer’s disease.
-Under these conditions, anosmia is progressive and precedes motor symptoms, but is often not noticed by the patient.
+Anosmia can also occur due to neurodegenerative conditions, such as Parkinson’s or Alzheimer’s.
+Under these conditions, anosmia is progressive and precedes motor symptoms but is often not noticed by the patient.

 Anosmia is also a characteristic of several genetic diseases such as Kallmann’s syndrome (lack of onset or end of puberty) and primary ciliary dyskinesia (defect in the cilia that makes it immobile)